 Belize is a small, independent country located in Central America, bordering Guatemala and Mexico, on the Caribbean Sea.

 Nature is the star attraction in Belize as it features a wealth of protected marine and nature reserves.
 The temperate subtropical climate and warm seas support a diverse range of flora and fauna, on land and sea.

-With its warm tropical climate, range of natural attractions and proximity to Canada and the United States, Belize is one of the top honeymoon destinations in the Caribbean.
+With its warm tropical climate, range of natural attractions and easy flights from Canada (Toronto and Montreal) and the United States, Belize is one of the top honeymoon destinations in the Caribbean.